 -as you go to the left, each note adds one flat to the previous key in the opposite order: BEADGCF.

--The three keys of 6 or more sharps/flats can be in either a flat key or a sharp key.
+-The three keys of 5 or more sharps/flats may be stated as either a flat key or a sharp key.

 -all twelve intervals can be seen and the closer the note is to the original, the more similar sounding the note/key will be.

 Know your basic theory? if not go and review

 if so, you're ready for